sphericalpm/lektorium/DEPLOYMENT.md

 # Quickstart guide
-Current implementation of hosted authoring central supports different method of storing configuration and sites sources, execution environments.
-Here we will discuss only main one - everything will be stored in GitLab repositories and executed in docker containers.
+The current implementation of the hosted authoring central supports different methods of storing configuration of site sources and execution environments.
+Here we will discuss only main one: everything stored in GitLab repositories and executed in docker containers.

 Lektorium server needs separate repository to store its configuration.
 It will fetch this repository on start and use `config.yml` from repository root as registry of managed sites.
 The format of this registry file is described in separate section at the end of this article.